The best data visualization tools (2023)

 One of the unique features of Datylon for Illustrator is the option to export your design to the Datylon web app.
 Think of being able to design the most beautiful and engaging report templates and exporting them online for the rest of the team to re-use.
 Thanks to this, non-Illustrator members of your team can collaborate and easily update data periodically with just a few clicks.
 After that, sharing it with your audience is really easy!

-Free version: yes - you can create a free account on Datylon that will allow you to access the Datylon web app and templates exported from the plug-in, or to create individual charts.
+Free version: yes - you can create a free account on Datylon that will allow you to access Datylon Online and templates exported from the plug-in (to Datylon Report Studio), or to create individual charts.

 Pricing: you can see the pricing here.
 Free trial: yes - 14 days, no credit card.